Guide to Borrowers

 3) What are the interest rates moneylenders can charge?

-From 1 June 2012 onwards, moneylenders are required to compute and disclose to you the Effective Interest Rate of the loan, before the loan is granted.
+For loans contracted between 1 June 2012 and 30 September 2015, moneylenders are required to compute and disclose to you the Effective Interest Rate of the loan, before the loan is granted.
 If your annual income is less than $30,000, the interest rate which moneylenders can charge, for both secured and unsecured loans, is capped at:

 4) What are the fees that moneylenders can charge?

-From 1 June 2012 onwards, moneylenders are only permitted to charge six types of fees:
+For loans contracted between 1 June 2012 and 30 September 2015, moneylenders are only permitted to charge six types of fees:

 Any other fees are not permitted, and are hence not enforceable by the moneylender.